raydevkit/ProductClientHub/README.md

   - `ProductClientHub.App/appsettings.json` is embedded and loaded via `AddJsonStream`.
 Set `ApiUrl` to your API base URL.

 ### Start the API
-- Set `ProductClientHub.API` as startup project and run.
+- Set `ProductClientHub.App` as startup project and run (Toggle Dev Tunnel on).
 - Swagger UI: `https://j0zqh62p-7092.euw.devtunnels.ms/swagger`
   - Use the Authorize button to paste the JWT token acquired from `/api/auth/login`.

 ### Start the MAUI app
 - Set `ProductClientHub.App` as startup project.
-- Select target platform (Android, iOS, Windows, or MacCatalyst) and run.
+- Select target platform (Tested on Android Emulator API 36, iOS, Windows, or MacCatalyst remain untested).

+### Setup API and MAUI app
+- Set `ProductClientHub.App` and `ProductClientHub.App` as multiple startup projects.
+- Setup DevTunnel `ProductCLientTunnel` (Tested and created on personal github account `raydevkit`)

 ## Error model
 - On validation, not found, or authorization issues, the API returns: